Skip to Main Content

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua

-The California Conservation Corps is a department within the California Natural Resources Agency.
+The California Conservation Corps is a youth workforce development program dedicated to preparing young adults for meaningful careers and educational opportunities.
+The CCC is a state department within the California Natural Resources Agency.
 We are the largest and longest running conservation corps in the nation.

 Our Mission